Could Jennifer Anniston Be Coming to Broadway?

 Jennifer Anniston still has acting dreams on her mind after all that she has accomplished.

 Jennifer Anniston, best known for her role as Rachel in the TV show Friends, and films like Marley & Me, Horrible Bosses, and We're the Millers, still has acting dreams on her mind after all that she has accomplished.
-According to liveindia.tv, she has hopes to join Broadway.
+According to People, she has hopes to star in a Broadway show.

 “I definitely want to do a Broadway play,” Aniston shared.
 “But it’s about finding the time and the right material.
 I absolutely have to do a play on Broadway.”